JuliaLang/www.julialang.org/blog/2021/02/julia-1.6-highlights.md

 The main visible improvement here is to package loading, adding a bit of extra speed on top of the gains from addressing invalidations.

+There has been substantial effort put into refining our inference quality characteristics, both in stopping analysis quickly when it is perceived to not be of benefit, and extracting more precise information when possible.
+Both sides of this can have significant benefit for complex code, such as plotting libraries, which branch over large numbers of different configuration options.

+Much of this benefit should simply be available without doing anything to your code except updating Julia version!
+To go even further, there is now also a general framework for profiling compilation times, for investigating what functions contribute most heavily to execution latency.
+This is described in more detail by others.
+But with each release, you may just find that an old code pattern, which you used to need to avoid for performance, now works great!

+We applied many micro-optimizations to several internal data-structures also.
+These again won't affect how your code works, but should improve how it performs dynamically.
+For example, `invokelatest` is now faster than `try`, and nearly as fast as dynamic dispatch.
+Several complex internal data-structures that were trees also became simple hash-tables, improving both their scaling performance and making them more cheaply thread-safe.
+This affects some key areas such as type allocations (`apply_type` and `tuple`), method optimization lookup (`MethodInstance`), and dispatch (`jl_apply_generic`).

+While we haven't yet reached our target performance levels (but, really, can we ever get that fast?), we hope this release is a great step forward.
+There's already other work completed in preparation for getting latency down even more in the future!

 ## Tooling to help optimize packages for latency

 _Nathan Daly & Tim Holy_